March 14, 2019

 The full report can be downloaded at accenture.com/FSConsumerStudy2019.

-Accenture surveyed 47,000 respondents across 28 markets: Argentina, Australia, Belgium, Brazil, Canada, Chile, China and Hong Kong (SAR), Colombia, France, Finland, Germany, India, Indonesia, Italy, Japan, Malaysia, Mexico, Peru, Netherlands, Singapore, South Africa, Spain, Sweden, Thailand, United Arab Emirates, the United Kingdom and the United States.
+Accenture surveyed 47,000 respondents across 28 markets: Argentina, Australia, Belgium, Brazil, Canada, Chile, China (including mainland and Hong Kong), Colombia, France, Finland, Germany, India, Indonesia, Italy, Japan, Malaysia, Mexico, Peru, Netherlands, Singapore, South Africa, Spain, Sweden, Thailand, United Arab Emirates, the United Kingdom and the United States.
 Respondents were required to have a bank account and an insurance policy and covered multiple generations and income levels.
 The survey was conducted online during May and June 2018.

 Accenture is a leading global professional services company, providing a broad range of services and solutions in strategy, consulting, digital, technology and operations.
 Combining unmatched experience and specialized skills across more than 40 industries and all business functions — underpinned by the world’s largest delivery network — Accenture works at the intersection of business and technology to help clients improve their performance and create sustainable value for their stakeholders.
 With 469,000 people serving clients in more than 120 countries, Accenture drives innovation to improve the way the world works and lives.
 Visit us at www.accenture.com.